Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Irreducible CQH-Hermitian Spaces and Positive Line Modules

 \begin{defn} A CQH-Hermitian space $\mathbf{H} = \left(B=A^{\co(H)}, \Omega^{\bullet},\Omega^{(\bullet,\bullet)}, \sigma\right)$ is said to be {\em irreducible} if $\Omega^{(1,0)}$, or equivalently $\Omega^{(0,1)}$, is irreducible as an object in $\,^A_B\mathrm{mod}_0$. \end{defn}

 Irreducible Hermitian structures generalise our motivating family of examples, the irreducible quantum flag manifolds $\OO_q(G/L_S)$, as presented in \textsection\ref{section:DJ}.
 Many of the properties of the irreducible quantum flag manifolds extend to this more general setting.
-In the following theorem, we present those relevant to the sequel.